Diogo Afonso: Biography

 He took part in several explorations in the northwest and west coast of Africa which were made by Prince Henry.

 In 1444, he commanded a ship which had other explorers including Antão Gonçalves and Gomes Pires and explored the Rio de Oro (most of the areas that are now belong to Mauritania).
 In his second year, he took park in an expedition in the island of Arguin (now in Mauritania) with Antão Gonçalves and Garcia Homem.
 His ship passed by a frontier coast of the island, discovered its cape, in that region had a large number of captives, which were returned to Lisbon, where they were sold.
 Prince Henry. brought a fifth expedition which included Duarte Pacheco Pereira.
 He later explored the remainder of the Cape Verdean islands mainly in the northwestern part.

-On a royal map of Alphonso V dated in September 29, 1462, the king brought it for Infante Don Fernando, his brother, of an island "Northwest of the Canary Islands and Madeira", it said:
+On a royal map of Alphonso V dated 29 September 1462, the king brought it for Infante Don Fernando, his brother, of an island "Northwest of the Canary Islands and Madeira", it said: